MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/array-update/$sort.md

 [!INCLUDE[MongoDB (vCore)](~/reusable-content/ce-skilling/azure/includes/cosmos-db/includes/appliesto-mongodb-vcore.md)]

 The `$sort` operator is used to sort an array in ascending or descending order within a document during an update operation.
-This operator is particularly useful for maintaining ordered arrays based on specific fields.
+This operator is useful for maintaining ordered arrays based on specific fields.

 ## Syntax